Alternate interior angles

 The two marked angles are not on the same level and not on the same side, therefore they are alternate angles.

-There is the exterior part - outside the two parallel lines
+There is an exterior part - outside the two parallel lines

 Diagram explaining corresponding exterior and interior angles with labeled sections: the exterior part in orange, the interior part in blue, and highlighted angles for geometry demonstration, designed for teaching angle relationships.

 In the illustration, we can see that the two alternate angles located between the two parallel lines in the inner part are alternate interior angles.
-Let's look at another example of a pair of alternate interior angles:
+Let's examine another example of a pair of alternate interior angles:

 Diagram showing corresponding interior angles in geometry with marked arcs in blue and connecting lines, featuring a quadrilateral structure and labeled by Tutorela.

-Note that in this illustration as well, you can see that the two alternate angles are located in the internal part between the two parallel lines, and therefore they are alternate interior angles.
+Note that in this illustration as well, you can observe that the two alternate angles are located in the internal part between the two parallel lines, and therefore they are alternate interior angles.

 Alternate angles located in the external part outside the two parallel lines are called exterior alternate angles.